Best Coffee Maker of 2021

 Outside of the top scorers in our taste testing, most of the machines produced average tasting coffee.
-If you're entirely satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll undoubtedly be satisfied with any of these machines.
-However, if you're used to the refined flavor of gourmet coffee made with a pour-over setup, you may be somewhat disappointed.
+If you're entirely satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll undoubtedly be happy with any of these machines.
+However, you may be somewhat disappointed if you're used to the refined flavor of gourmet coffee made with a pour-over setup.